cekrem/cekrem.github.io/content/posts/making-impossible-states-impossible-with-functional-dependency-injection.md

 ## Parse, Don't Validate

 Instead of "validating" data scattered throughout the code, we do one thing before bringing data into the domain layer: we parse raw data into rich, type-safe domain values.
 From there, the rest of the system works with values that are already guaranteed to be valid.
-This principle is excellently explained in Lexi Lambda's "Parse, don't validate" ([link](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/)).
+This principle is excellently explained in Alexis King's (Lexi Lambda) ["Parse, don't validate"](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/).

 Example in Elm—a non-empty string and an email: